Let’s talk about the care for the Variegated Monstera Deliciosa. It is the variegated form of the Monstera Deliciosa.

 How much does a Variegated Monstera Deliciosa cost?

-Specifically in the first two countries, it is not seldom to see prices between $300 – 600 for a mature specimen.
-Monstera Deliciosa Variegata is becoming more readily available in Europe but you are still paying between $50-$100 for just cutting with 1-3 leaves.
+Prices range tremendously for these plants.
+The biggest factors seem to be where you are located.
+New Zealand, Australia, and the USA are countries where you pay a big premium.
+Specifically, in the first two countries, it is not seldom to see Monstera deliciosa prices between $300 – 600 for a mature Monstera deliciosa specimen.
+Monstera Deliciosa Variegata is becoming more readily available in Europe, but you are still paying between $50-$100 for just cutting with 1-3 leaves.

 Will the price for a Variegated Monstera Deliciosa decrease over time?

-The more people get a Variegated Monstera Deliciosa, the more cuttings will become available.
-But as you cannot produce variegation from seeds in most cases and you cannot tissue culture Variegated Monsteras it will take time for prices to fall.
+As with almost everything else, economics also applies in the plant business.
+It is about supply and demand.
+The demand is still much higher than the supply.
+The more people get a Variegated Monstera Deliciosa; the more cuttings will become available.
+But as you cannot produce variegation from seeds in most cases and you cannot tissue culture Variegated Monsteras, it will take time for prices to fall.

 Are there any true Variegated Monstera Deliciosa and not Borsigiana?

 Yes, there are.
-The true Deliciosa form is a bigger plant with bigger leaves and certain differences such as ruffled stems where the stem meets the leaf.
-Although they are much more difficult to find, there are also variegated versions of the bigger brother, the true Monstera Deliciosa not Monstera Deliciosa Borsigiana.
+The true Deliciosa form is a bigger plant with bigger leaves and certain differences, such as ruffled stems where the stem meets the leaf.
+Although they are much more difficult to find, there are also variegated versions of the bigger brother, the true Monstera Deliciosa, not Monstera Deliciosa Borsigiana.

 DOWNLOAD THE FREE VARIEGATED MONSTERA DELICIOSA INFOGRAPHIC